1

 pub struct TripPoint {

-/// Topological path to the temperature sensor.
+/// Name of the temperature sensor.

-pub sensor: String,
+pub sensor_name: String,

 /// Temperature at which this trip point becomes active.